ZinniXX004/ZinniXX004/README.md

 `Warning: Authorized access only.`

 > I'm a Biomedical Engineering student obsessed with reverse-engineering how life works and simulating it with code.
-I don't just write software; I build digital ecosystems.
+I don't just write software, I build digital ecosystems.

 > When I'm not analyzing bio-signals or training neural nets to predict the future, I'm usually breaking things in Rust or automating my entire existence with Python.
 I live in the terminal, speak in binary, and drink way too much caffeine.